Marquette King: Oakland Raiders

 On March 30, 2018, the Raiders released King.

 During King's career at the Raiders, his on the field celebrations and dances following punts were covered regularly by sports media.
-Often described as "eccentric", following his release Cordarrelle Patterson explained that some on the Raiders team didn't understand his personality, with the media discussing whether his profile had got in the way of his success.
+Often described as "eccentric", Cordarrelle Patterson explained that some on the Raiders team did not understand King's personality following his release, with the media discussing whether his profile had got in the way of his success.

 Denver Broncos

 On April 5, 2018, the Denver Broncos signed King to a three-year contract worth $7 million.
-He was placed on injured reserve on October 6, 2018, with a thigh injury.
+He was placed on injured reserve on October 6 with a thigh injury.
 Two days later, the Broncos reached an injury settlement with King and he was released.

 St. Louis Battlehawks

 King was selected by the St. Louis Battlehawks in the 2020 XFL Supplemental Draft on November 22, 2019.
-He played in 5 games with them, and had 19 punts for 868 yards.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+He played in five games with them, and had 19 punts for 868 yards.
+King had his contract terminated when the league suspended operations on April 10, 2020.

 Arlington Renegades

 King was selected in the 2023 XFL draft by the Arlington Renegades.
 He re-signed with the team on January 29, 2024.
-He was named to the 2024 All-UFL team on June 5, 2024.
-He re-signed with the Renegades on October 25, 2024.
+King was named to the 2024 All-UFL team on June 5.
+He re-signed with the Renegades on October 25.

+King announced his retirement from professional football on February 9, 2026, stating he was convinced that the NFL was never going to give him another opportunity to play: "if the league’s gatekeepers want to block me out, I’ll shut that door myself(.)"